Arugula Pesto

 Recipe notes

-Parmesan cheese: it makes everything better with its rich, nutty flavor.
+Parmesan cheese: It makes everything better with its rich, nutty flavor.
 If you prefer a diary-free/vegan version, swap the cheese for 1/2 avocado instead.

-Cashews: cheaper than pine nuts, cashews add texture.
+Cashews: Cheaper than pine nuts, cashews add texture.

-Garlic: you need just a touch of garlic, you don’t want to overpower the other flavors.
+Garlic: You need just a touch of garlic; you don’t want to overpower the other flavors.

 Salt & pepper: taste and make sure you’re happy with the seasoning.